By Jody McCutcheon

 Does ‘Eco Fur’ Exist?

 But what about vintage fur?
 There are millions of coats in great condition from decades ago, often passed down from generation to generation.
 Clearly, throwing these furs away would be wasteful, to say the least–if the animal has been long dead, surely it’s best to maximise the product that resulted from the sacrifice of its life?
 Some would say no–this sends a signal that wearing all fur is fine, and paves the way for a stronger modern market.
+But then, guess what?
+The same could be said for faux fur.

 The fact is, it’s a bit of a moral quagmire.
 If you must wear fur, the eco-gentlest choice is probably to buy vintage.
 Another option would be to buy from companies who stringently inspect animal welfare and use natural dyeing and tanning methods, such as Valentino, SAGA and those companies in the Gucci Group.